pleabargain/EnglishHelpsYourCareer/topic hobbies.md

 * Do you collect anything?
 How long have you been collecting?
 Why do you collect?
 * Which newspapers/news magazines do your read?
 How often?
 How often do you watch the news?
 * Do you go into Internet chat rooms?
 Are they general chat rooms or devoted to a certain topic?
 * What sports do you watch on television?
-Col ege, Pro or both?
+College, Pro or both?
 * How often do you go to concerts?
 What kinds?
 Would you go more often if you had more time/money?
 * If you had a day to yourself with nothing that had to be done, how would you pamper yourself?
 * Do you enjoy shopping, don't care one way or the other, or detest shopping?
 Does it change whether it is for clothes, electronics or [[topic food]]?